15 Best Leg Exercises and Workout for Muscle & Strength

 4. Leg Curl

-Leg curl, also known as hamstring curl, is the best way to build muscle mass in the hamstrings (back of thigh muscles).
+Leg curl, or hamstring curl, is the best way to build muscle mass in the hamstrings (back of thigh muscles).
 It also works the calf and glutes muscles.

 • Pointing your toes straight targets all three hamstring muscles.